Inside: The reasons why a cleaning schedule doesn’t work for every home and what to do to still keep a tidy home instead.

 It’s simple, easy to follow, and may just work better for your home if the cleaning schedules aren’t cutting it.

-So at some point every morning (either before or after homeschool time, depending on the day), I would quickly go throughout the house, tidying anything I saw out of order.
+So at some point every day (either before or after homeschool time, depending on the day), I quickly go throughout the house, tidying anything I see that’s out of order.
 Picking up stray clothes that need to go into a laundry bin, wiping down counters, carrying things upstairs, sweeping floors, cleaning toilets, clearing clutter off the mantle, dusting.

 You name it.
 Whatever catches my eye and needs to be done, I do it.

-I usually already have a running mental list of things that need to happen when I get a minute, just because they’re often things that have already been on my mind.
+I usually already have a running mental list (or list in my daily planner) of things that need to happen when I get a minute, just because they’re often things that have already been on my mind.
 For example, while breastfeeding my son, I’ll see things on our bookshelf that need straightened, mail on the piano that needs to go to our office, and that the rug needs to be vacuumed.

-So as soon as power hour drops, I’m ready to get at it.
+So as soon as I’m free, I’m ready to get at it.

 Simple Built-In Routines

 So other than power hour, I have simple things built into my day that help me stay on top of housework.
-For example, I do dishes at pretty much the same spot in our daily routine, every day.
-And every morning before I wake the kids up, I throw in a new load of laundry.
+For example, I do dishes at pretty much the same spot in our daily routine every day.
+Every morning before I wake the kids up, I throw in a new load of laundry.